 "I thought you'd say that."
 Kilmer tapped his pen against the grey-stone slate.
 "That's three for three, then?
 Good, let's get a move on, shall we?"

 "Do we go home now?"
 Gwen asked the Proctor.

-As the duo turned to leave, they became accosted by a chipmunk-faced Diviner.
+As the duo turned to leave, they were once more accosted by a chipmunk-faced Diviner.

 Mayuree flashed an unreadable smile that showed off her pearly white teeth.

-“We were wondering…” she asked shyly.
-“Do you guys want to come to a super secretive and super awesome auction?!
-Kitty and Deng and Nathan and Kevin, and yours truly, are all going!
-Our box can sit ten people!”
+"We were wondering…" she asked shyly.
+"Do you guys want to come to a super secretive and super awesome auction?!
+Kitty, Deng, Nathan and Kevin, and yours truly, are all going!
+Our box can sit ten people!"

 Mayuree flashed a card embossed with a golden M.

 The Auction from the House of M?
 That was today?
 Gwen suddenly recalled something from her cousin.
 She had promised Mina a date, hadn't she?
 Gods!
 She had forgotten all about it.

 "Can I bring a friend?"
 Gwen asked their petite companion.